MiguelEA/nudec_BSM/README.md

 This code "NUDEC_BSM", has been developed by Miguel Escudero Abenza in order to solve for early Universe thermodynamics and neutrino decoupling following the simplified approach of ArXiv:1812.05605 [JCAP 1902 (2019) 007] and ArXiv:2001.04466 [JCAP 05 (2020) 048].
 If you use this code, please, cite these references.

+As of 04/11/2025:

+New version 2 of the code being imported under branch ``nudec_v2``.

 As of 10/01/2020:

 There is a Mathematica and a Python version of NUDEC_BSM.
 The code consists of various scripts that calculate early Universe thermodynamics in various scenarios typically within the context of neutrino decoupling.